Rayshun Reed

-Brandon Rayshun Reed (born April 10, 1981) is a former American football defensive back who played one season with the San Francisco 49ers of the National Football League.
-He played college football at Troy University and attended Russell County High School in Seale, Alabama.
+Brandon Rayshun Reed (born April 10, 1981) is an American former professional football player who was a defensive back for one season with the San Francisco 49ers of the National Football League (NFL).
+He played college football for the Troy Trojans.
 He was also a member of the Hamburg Sea Devils, New York Jets, Orlando Predators and Tampa Bay Storm.

+Early life

+Reed attended Russell County High School in Seale, Alabama.

 Professional career

-San Francisco 49ers

-Reed was signed by the San Francisco 49ers on April 30, 2004 after going undrafted in the 2004 NFL Draft.
+Reed was signed by the San Francisco 49ers on April 30, 2004, after going undrafted in the 2004 NFL draft.
 He was released by the 49ers on September 3, 2005.

-Hamburg Sea Devils

-Reed was drafted by the Hamburg Sea Devils of NFL Europe in January 2006.
+Reed was selected by the Hamburg Sea Devils of NFL Europe in January 2006.
 He was named to the All-NFL Europe League team.

-New York Jets

 Reed signed with the New York Jets on May 30, 2006.
 He was released by the Jets on August 27, 2006.

-Orlando Predators

-Reed was signed by the Orlando Predators on December 18, 2006.
+Reed was signed by the Orlando Predators of the Arena Football League (AFL) on December 18, 2006.
 He was released by the Predators on February 23, 2008.

-Tampa Bay Storm

-Reed signed with the Tampa Bay Storm on March 4, 2008.
+Reed signed with the Tampa Bay Storm of the AFL on March 4, 2008.

 Coaching career

-Columbus Lions

-Reed has been defensive backs coach for the Columbus Lions since 2010.
+Reed has spent time as the defensive backs coach for the Columbus Lions.